vincentho627/AI-Distinguish-Handwritten-Alphabet/README.md

 Once the CSV file is written, we can finally start training the neural network.
 First, we shuffle the data set in the CSV and split it up into 3 subsets, 80% training set, 10% validation set and 10% test set.
 The training set is used to train the data, the validation set is used to identify several hidden layers and what the learning rate should be, and the test set to see the accuracy of the model.

-The solving algorithm I used is stochastic gradient descent, simply because I have the best understanding of that algorithm.
+The solving algorithm I used is adam.
 I initialised the max iteration to be 300 in order to ensure the cost function is minimised and setting the 3 hidden layers (512, 127, 50).
 Training the neural network is relatively simple using sklearn and the code can be found below:
 ```python
 mlp = MLPClassifier(solver="sgd", hidden_layer_sizes=(512, 127, 50), max_iter=300, verbose=1)
 mlp.fit(X_train, y_train)